 What is an epic?

-When creating epics, a product owner includes the following things as a very basic structure:
+When creating epics, a product owner includes the following things as a fundamental structure:

 - Product requirement;